Parent Roles

 A coach’s job is to develop their players in all facets of the game and encourage a love for netball.

 Coaching of younger teams is extremely rewarding however it does require a weekly time commitment.
-A parent coach is highly recommended, but the club can help to organise one of our older players to coach at a cost to the team if no parent is able to coach.
+A parent coach is highly recommended for all younger teams, but as the players progress, the club can help to organise one of our older players to coach at a cost to the team.

 Coaches should plan and attend all training sessions, assign player positions and arrive fifteen minutes before games to run through player warm ups.

-Coaches are required to have a Working with Children Check and should complete Netball Australia’s online foundation coaches’ course with the cost of the course to be claimed back from the club.
+Coaches are required to have a Working with Children Check and should complete Netball Australia’s online foundation coaches’ course with the cost of the course to be reimbursed by the club.

 Coaching Resources